You can also listen to the podcast episode on this topic here…

-It’s the end of the year and I’m feeling a little sassy, so this post is about doing what you want in 2019!
+It’s the end of the year and I’m feeling a little sassy, so this post is about doing what you want in the new year!

 There’s so much “noise” out there when it comes to building your practice.
 I get the term “noise” from John Clarke, as he stresses the importance of reducing the overwhelm and making practice building easier.
-We can get overwhelmed with all the suggestions and advice that’s out there about building your practice.
+We can get overwhelmed with all the suggestions and advice that’s out there about starting your business.

 Everyone has opinions about what you should and shouldn’t be doing.
 I’m guilty of this to some extent – I just said you should be doing something in the title of this blog post.
 And now that I think about it, I told you that you shouldn’t be charging what you’re worth.
 And I’m sure there’s more.

 I hope that the “shoulds” that I put out there are not taken that seriously and that you continue to do what feels best for you.
 I want you to see them as options, not mandates.